ignaciomarquezalbes/coding-portfolio/math-projects/ode-numerical-methods/euler-implicit/README.md

   y'(x) = f(x, y),
   y(x₀) = y₀.

-It estimates the solution by stepping forward using the slope defined at the current point:
+It estimates the solution by stepping forward using the slope defined at the current point.
+Explicitly, given the initial x₀ and y₀, the next points are computed as:

   xₙ₊₁ = xₙ + h,
   yₙ₊₁ = yₙ + h * f(xₙ, yₙ),